DarthMDev/corporate-clash-launcher/README.md

+# Archived

+We've shifted development to a native, QT-based python app since Electron is too heavyweight for something as simple as a launcher.

-# Corporate Clash Electron Launcher
+## Corporate Clash Electron Launcher

 This launcher is meant to ease development by utilizing Vue, Typescript, and vue cli.